 - Did I have any questions for her?
 What were they?
 Was there anything else?

 I was surprised that I didn’t faint from the surprise of it all.
-I laughed, cried and hugged her after the exam.
-I told her about my first appointment thirty years prior and how happy I felt knowing that younger neurologists were looking at the whole patient, not just throwing drugs our way to stop every symptom.
+I laughed, cried, and hugged her after the exam.
+I told her about my first appointment 30 years prior and how happy I felt knowing that younger neurologists were looking at the whole patient, not just throwing drugs our way to stop every symptom.

 Every person living with MS deserves a neurologist who will hear them.
 It doesn’t matter what our financial or insurance situations are.
 We deserve to be heard.